OrchardCMS/OrchardDoc/Documentation/Getting-Started.markdown

 ### Change History
 * Updates for Orchard 1.8
+	* 9-04-14: Added new sections for how to get started with Orchard and how to get up and running with Orchard : Try Orchard, DotNest, Azure Websites.
+Updated screen shots for themes, modules and control wrappers.
     * 4-22-14:  Media selection is different now, updated that part.
 Adding a widget layer is not suggested anymore when adding a new page, updated that part.
 Link to registering additional gallery feeds was not working.
 Updated several screenshots.
 Added capitalization to section headers.
 * Updates for Orchard 1.6
 	* 11-25-12:  Added section describing how to change the layout for a page by enabling/disabling zones.
 Removed section on Creating a Blog (which already has it's own topic).